 Fastpath has engaged Microsoft to host their solutions, and these solutions may contain Customer data.
 As a Sub-Processor to Fastpath, Microsoft is responsible for the controls around any personal data obtained by Fastpath Customers since this data resides on Microsoft hardware.

-Fastpath conducts annual reviews of the Microsoft Azure SOC reports to ensure the controls Microsoft has in place are adequate and functioning as designed.
+Fastpath conducts annual reviews of the Microsoft Azure System and Organization Controls (SOC) reports to ensure the controls Microsoft has in place are adequate and functioning as designed.
 Fastpath performs annual reviews of the SOC 1 and SOC 2 reports for Microsoft's Azure datacenters in the US, UK, Germany, Canada, and Australia.

 A SOC 1 report determines whether an organization has the appropriate controls in place related to the processing of financial systems and the generation of financials.
-A SOC 2 examination reviews the controls in place for managing Customer data based on criteria the America Institute of CPAs (AICPA) has developed around security, availability, processing integrity, confidentiality, and privacy.
+A SOC 2 examination reviews the controls in place for managing Customer data based on criteria the America Institute of Certified Public Accountants (AICPA) has developed around security, availability, processing integrity, confidentiality, and privacy.

 Fastpath is used by its clients to verify whether certain users should have access to view or edit specific fields in the client's business software.
 Fastpath does not typically read the values of those fields, only whether a user has access to them.
 As a general rule, Fastpath is only concerned with user access to the Customer's business system, so the only personal information which Fastpath would typically access are those of the Fastpath Customer's staff and is limited to first name, last name, email address, login/UserID, and job title.
-The Fastpath SOD/Access Review/Access Certification modules fall into this area.
+The Fastpath Separation of Duties (SOD), Access Review, and Access Certification functions fall into this area.

 Data processing is typically performed at an Azure datacenter in the US.
 Data, if it is stored anywhere, can be stored in a different geographical datacenter (UK, Germany, Australia, etc.) as needed.